Minimizing Reachability Times on Temporal Graphs via Shifting Labels: Introduction

 \section{Introduction}

-Every day millions of deliveries of goods are made and very often it is desirable to minimize their delivery time.
-In the majority of the cases, these deliveries depend on distribution schedules of ships, trains, and trucks that form a dynamic network that changes over time.
-Usually, these distribution schedules are constrained due to physical limitations, laws, available infrastructure, and costs of extra resources.
-These constraints are usually ``hard'' since it is difficult, if not impossible, to bypass them.
-On the other hand, careful changes on the existing scheduling timetable can provide significant gains in the time a good needs to reach its destination.
+Every day million pieces of information need to be disseminated and most often it is desirable to minimize their delivery time.
+In many cases, the diffusion of information depends on schedules of physical and online meetings between entities that form a dynamic network that changes over time, depending on their availability.
+Usually, these schedules are constrained due to physical limitations, laws, available infrastructure, and costs of extra resources and meetings.
+These constraints are usually unavoidable since it is difficult, if not impossible, to bypass them.
+On the other hand, careful changes on the existing scheduling timetable can significantly reduce the time a piece of information needs to reach every recipient.

-As an example, consider the scenario where there are three cities $A$, $B$, and $C$ with bidirectional connections.
-Between cities $A$ and $B$ there exists a connection at 9am and different connection at 11am.
-Between cities $B$ and $C$ there exists a connection at 9am and another one at 8pm.
-Assume that every connection takes one hour.
-Observe then, that under the current timetable, a journey starting from $A$ can reach $C$ at 8pm, while a journey starting from $C$ can reach $A$ at 11am.
-However, if we {\em delay} the 9am connection between $B$ and $C$ until 10am, then $A$ can reach $C$ at 10am, and $C$ can still reach $A$ at 11am.
+For an example motivated by real life, consider the scenario where there are three employees $A$, $B$, and $C$ in a university, where each one of them has some information that needs to reach every other person.
+The central timetabling team has already arranged some meetings for them.
+Between employees $A$ and $B$ there is one meeting at 9am and one at 11am.
+Between $B$ and $C$ there exists a meeting arranged at 8am and another one at 4pm.
+Then observe that under the current timetable, the information $A$ has will reach $C$ at 4pm -- $B$ will receive the information from $A$ at 9am and they will transmit it to $C$ at 4pm -- while the information $C$ has can reach $A$ at 9am.
+However, if we {\em delay} the 8am meeting between $B$ and $C$ to 10am, then the information of $A$ can reach $C$ at 10am, and the information of $C$ can still reach $A$ at 11am.
 Figure~\ref{fig:example} depicts this example.